nergalex/f5-aks-kic-lab/source/class1/module3/module3.rst

 ToDo

--	DS-NGINX-NGINXAppProtectVsAzure: an official comparison of WAF features with Azure WAF
--	XLS matrix: documents done with 2 customers for a WAF comparison
--	Gigaom-Report: a performance report done by an independent company.
-It’s important to determine if the WAF engine is based on ModSecurity (AVI for example), because performance is lower than F5 WAF engine (named “App Protect”) and therefore require more compute (CPU).

-Lower rate of False Positive and more protection
-One big benefit of F5 WAF is that False Positive are reduced as described here:
--	Violation rating
-F5 knows that some signatures are not sufficiently accurate (accuracy score) and so could generates False Positive.
-So mitigation can’t be raised if the signature is match alone.
-However if the low accurate signature is matched with other signature, it generates globally a Violation Rating and the mitigation is raised

--	Threat Campaigns
-Because attackers understood this mechanism, their goal is to generate an attack under the radar, i.e. that match only the low accurate signature.
-F5 deployed a honey pot infrastructure and F5 Labs team develop very accurate signatures to block the specified attack.
-This set of signatures, updated up to several times a day, is named “Threat campaigns”

 Best Practices
 A WAF policy includes 2 parts, I share with you some Best Practice to onboard them easier: